 My Thoughts: “Proper ladies don’t spy,” but Emeline isn’t exactly a proper lady, but she was caught in a challenging chunk of American history aboard her father’s ship returning from England, which was captured by the British, with whom America was at war.
 Much of the story takes place on the ship, with other characters with varying loyalties.
 The book begins with the family tree, tying this story to the rest in “The Daughters of the Mayflower” series.
 At the back are a short Author’s Historical Note and a Bibliography, which I always enjoy.

 by Kathleen Y’Barbo

-Author note: Ellis Dumont finds a man in New Orleans Grey unconscious on Dumont property in 1836.
+Book Description: Ellis Dumont finds a man in New Orleans Grey unconscious on Dumont property in 1836.
 As his fevers rage, the man mutters strange things about treasures and war.
 Either Claiborne Gentry has lost his mind or he’s a spy for the American president—or worse, for the Mexican enemy that threatens their very lives.
 With the men of her family away, Ellis must stand courageous and decide who she can trust.
 Will she put her selfish wants ahead of the future of the republic or travel with Clay to Mission San Jose to help end the war?

-My review: This is Kathleen Y’Barro’s second book in the enjoyable “Daughters of the Mayflower” series.
+My Thoughts: This is Kathleen Y’Barro’s second book in the enjoyable “Daughters of the Mayflower” series.
 It begins with the fictional family tree, linking this story to the others, a letter to readers about background, and Psalm 91–which is also woven throughout the adventure.
 The reader soaks up Texas history and setting back in the 1830s while being caught up in an intriquing drama.
 The book ends with “Bent History: The Rest of the Story.”

 The Golden Bride